rapidsai/docs/resources/reproducing-ci.md

 Machines without GPUs are used for builds, while the tests occur on machines with GPUs.

-Due to this process, the artifacts from the build jobs must be downloaded from [downloads.rapids.ai](https://downloads.rapids.ai) in order for the test jobs to run.
+Artifacts from the build jobs must be downloaded from the GitHub Actions artifact store in order for the test jobs to run.

 In CI, this process happens transparently.